Foods to Avoid When Trying to Get Pregnant

 Trans Fats

-Trans fats are often used for frying and are found in fried foods like doughnuts, pastries, cakes, cookies, margarine, and shortening.
-They are cheap and add lots of flavor to various foods but aren’t improving your health or chances of conceiving.
+These fats are often used for frying and are commonly found in foods such as doughnuts, pastries, cakes, cookies, margarine, and shortening.
+While inexpensive and flavorful, trans fats offer no health benefits and can undermine fertility.

-Trans fats consumption was found to have an inverse relationship with sperm count, where total sperm count decreased as trans fat intake increased, ranging from 144 in the lowest consumption group to 89 in the highest trans fat consumption group.
+One study found an inverse relationship between trans fat intake and sperm count, with total sperm counts dropping from 144 million in the lowest consumption group to 89 million in the highest consumption group.

 Processed Meats